daknob/CryptoAlgorithmChallenge/README.md

 The code is very simple and the tutorial has a lot of messages that are very descriptive.
 You can run this script and see that for yourself.
 The algorithm followed is also very simple.
-It uses a property of XOR to be reversible yet need a key for this.
-Each time you run this, a random 128-bit key is generated.
+It uses a property of XOR which is a logical operation that runs very fast in every computer.
+This property says that given two blocks `A` and `B`, and the output block of the XOR operation `C`, you can go back to `A` by calculating the output of the XOR operation between `B` and `C`.
+Each time you run this script, a random 128-bit key is generated.
+This is for your own good.
+If the same key was used, your solution could only work with this specific key, which makes the algorithm useless since everyone knows the only key that can be used.

 Now go and play with it!
 Here are a few questions for you to answer: